Odontocroton quinquecallosus

-Odontocera quinquecallosa is a species of beetle in the family Cerambycidae.
+Odontocroton quinquecallosus is a species of beetle in the family Cerambycidae.
+It is found in Argentina and Bolivia.

+Description

-The Odontocera quinquecallosa are known for having unusually long and skinny bodies.
+Adults reach a length of about 13.05–15.3 mm for males and 15.7–16.7 mm for females.
+Odontocera quinquecallosa are known for having unusually long and skinny bodies.
 The color of this beetle is usually brown or yellow with black heads.